dkaspiarovich/bank-app/README.md

 ### User interface
 - **Current Balance:** Your current account balance.
 - **Activity Timer:** A timer counts down from 2 minutes.
 If no actions are performed within this period, you will be automatically logged out.
+- **Notifications:** User will be notified with all errors occurred.

 ## Installation and Setup